meuhle/meuhle/README.md

 - 👋 Hi, I’m @meuhle
-- 👀 Currently studying IT Engineering in Universita di Parma , and looking forward to get some cybersecurity certification
+- 👀 IT Engineer, and looking forward to get some cybersecurity certification
 - 🌱 Having fun with some code in particular Microcotroller (Arduino, SMT32, ESP32) , App Development (Ionic Framework),DB development and management(SQL),  and correcting old stuff from school in any language i learned (Python, C, C++, C#, JavaScript, HMTL, Java...)
 - 📫 How to reach me mu.alex@proton.me